maxjo020418/BAScraper/README.md

 It uses multithreading to make requests to the PullPush.io endpoint and returns the result as a JSON(dict) object.

 currently it can:
-- get submissions from a certain subreddit in supported order/sorting methods specified in the PullPush.io API docs
+- get submissions/comments from a certain subreddit in supported order/sorting methods specified in the PullPush.io API docs
 - get comments under the retrieved submissions
 - can get all the submissions based on the number of submissions or in a certain timeframe you specify
+- can recover(if possible) deleted/removed submission/comments from the returned result

 I also have a tool that can organize, clean, and analyze reddit submission and comment data, which I am planning to release it with this or separately after some polishing.